 - Tires: A tank’s tracks are perfect for off-road driving, but they can cause damage to standard roads.
 Converting the tracks to rubber or fitting tires should prevent road damage.

-- Emissions and Noise Control: Being emission-heavy, typically a military Machine would need modifications to meet state emissions standards.
+- Emissions and Noise Control: Being emission-heavy, a military Machine would typically need modifications to meet state emissions standards.
 This is crucial to avoid excess environmental impact.
-These vehicles are also LOUD - so noise-dampening modifications may be required to meet state and local laws.
+These vehicles are also loud, so noise-dampening modifications may be required to meet state and local laws.

 In addition to making modifications to the motor - you should also consider the following steps before taking it on public roads:

 - Driver training: Operating a military machine on public streets can be daunting due to its size, weight, and limited maneuverability.
-Therefore, as a private owner, you may need training to drive this ex-military vehicle
+Therefore, as a private owner, you may need training to drive this ex-military car.

 - Insurance: As with any other motor car, a street-legal military machine requires insurance.
 Given the nature of the vehicle, you may need liability cover or additional cover for property damage and personal injury.